letyang23/User-level-thread-library/REPORT.md

 from the `THREAD_BLOCKED` state back to the `THREAD_READY` state.
 It changes the state of the specified thread to `THREAD_READY`, removes it from the `blocked_queue`, and enqueues it to the `ready_queue`, thus making it available for scheduling.
+We conducted tests using `sem_simple.c`, `sem_prime.c` `sem_count.c`, and `sem_buffer.c` that were supplied by the professor.
 ## Phase 4: preemption
 We mainly implemented preemption for the library.
-It is a mechanism that allows the operation system to interrupt the execution of a running thread and switch to another thread and can helps to maintain fairness and improve the overall system responsiveness.
+It is a mechanism that allows the operating system to interrupt the execution of a running thread and switch to another thread and can helps to maintain fairness and improve the overall system responsiveness.